 Use a Sony Lens Style Camera with Your Smartphone

-Edited by Batkingnz, Anonymous, Lynn, Maria and 2 others
+Edited by Batkingnz, Lynn, Maria, Eng and 1 other

 Technology has made great strides in providing smartphone users with high performance processing power, mind-blowing graphics, unlimited customization options, and a nearly infinite library of applications to choose from.
 However, there is still one area where many people are left unsatisfied from their smartphones; the camera.
 Most smartphones today, even the very expensive ones, have cameras with tiny sensors that can perform in bright, close range situations.
 However, these cameras leave a lot to be desired when it comes to low-light pictures, or where zoom may be required.
 Thankfully, there are some clever solutions on the market today, one of which being Sony's "Lens Type Camera" attachments.
 These wireless cameras work with your smartphone to deliver photo quality previously unattainable by anything other than the most cutting edge smartphones.
 If you're a photography guru who demands perfection out of their smartphone camera, or just someone who wants high quality photos on the go, then a Lens Style Camera is just what you need.